esl/code-beam-london/_trainings/tdd-and-restful-phoenix.md

 **DURATION**

-8 hours (including breaks and lunch)
+3 days of 8 hours (including breaks and lunch)

 **PREREQUISITES**